 12And they went out, and preached that men should repent.
 13And they cast out many devils, and anointed with oil many that were sick, and healed them.
 14And king Herod heard of him; (for his name was spread abroad:) and he said, That John the Baptist was risen from the dead, and therefore mighty works do show forth themselves in him.
 15Others said, That it is Elias.
 And others said, That it is a prophet, or as one of the prophets.
 16But when Herod heard thereof, he said, It is John, whom I beheaded: he is risen from the dead.
 (Mark 6:12‑16)

 30And the apostles gathered themselves together unto Jesus, and told him all things, both what they had done, and what they had taught.
 31And he said unto them, Come ye yourselves apart into a desert place, and rest a while: for there were many coming and going, and they had no leisure so much as to eat.
 32And they departed into a desert place by ship privately.
 33And the people saw them departing, and many knew him, and ran afoot thither out of all cities, and outwent them, and came together unto him.
 34And Jesus, when he came out, saw much people, and was moved with compassion toward them, because they were as sheep not having a shepherd: and he began to teach them many things.
 35And when the day was now far spent, his disciples came unto him, and said, This is a desert place, and now the time is far passed: 36Send them away, that they may go into the country round about, and into the villages, and buy themselves bread: for they have nothing to eat.
 37He answered and said unto them, Give ye them to eat.
 And they say unto him, Shall we go and buy two hundred pennyworth of bread, and give them to eat?
-(Mark 6:30‑37)
+(Mark 6:30‑37), first clause, 45-51

 I have read the different portions of this scripture, beloved friends, to which I invite your attention for a little this evening, intending that by the grace of God you should fill up the parts of it that are left out for yourselves at your leisure.
 I think you will find that the portions we have read are the portions that convey to us the three great facts or truths which I desire to bring before you tonight.
 The first is the unwearied yet rejected Servant; that is how the scripture opens.
 He Himself is presented in His unwearied yet rejected ministry.
 The second is the mission of the twelve, and its effects; and the third is the Lord’s absence, and the vicissitudes and trials that His servants during that period have to pass through.
 These three subjects I desire to bring before you this evening as a kind of finish to that part of the gospel which has been occupying us these last few weeks, and may form a suitable termination to our thoughts upon it so far.

 Now it is blessed to begin with Christ, and I need not say it is blessed also to leave off with Him.
 He is the first and He is the last; and this characterizes this chapter in a very remarkable way; it begins with Him and it closes with Him.
 It begins with Him rejected, and yet, as I have already said, unwearied.
 He is a contrast in that way to every other servant that was ever known in this world.
 When persons are refused in their service, a kind of mortification comes over them, a kind of spirit which is natural to us as fallen creatures with the taint and nature of Adam in us; so that we, as it were, retreat into our littlenesses when we suppose that there is some sort of slight passed upon us.
 If we are refused in our anxieties to serve, if the very persons that we delight to minister to, decline the purpose of our heart in it, the tendency in every man as such is to retreat into his own smallness in a sort of self-mortification.
 But you never find that with the true Servant.
 And, beloved friends, it is not only that there is that great contrast, and it must ever be so, between us and the One who was in His own blessed nature a man and as a servant in this world—a perfect man, yet unlike all else, a man of His own order as a man, the one solitary exception to every other man here, the God-Man I need not say, blessed for ever be His name; but you find that combination in Christ that is peculiar to Him, and that is most blessed to dwell upon, rejected yet unwearied in service; and indeed, not only unwearied in service, but, if possible, more earnest; if possible, devising other means and other modes of expressing His goodness and kindness and grace in this world, even in this rejection; so that the very refusal of Him in His prophet character, which of course is the subject of the Gospel of Mark, elicited and brought out the infinite depths, the largeness, the fulness, the completeness that was in His heart; shall I call it, beloved friends, the infinity of love that marked Him here.
 I trust through grace we are all ready enough to own the infinite power, but it is most blessed to see infinite love, infinite goodness, infinite kindness, infinite mercy, unwearied even though refused and despised and rejected and scorned of men.
 And that which makes the Gospel of Mark in that way so striking is that whilst in Matthew it is the rejection of the king, in Mark it is the rejection of the servant.
 This is a very striking analogy between the two gospels, He is as much rejected in Mark in His prophet and servant character as He is rejected in Matthew’s Gospel as the Messiah of that people.
 He was rejected, beloved friends, everywhere; He is rejected as king in Matthew, He is rejected as Servant-prophet in Mark, He is rejected as the Man amongst men in Luke, and He is rejected as the light that shone in this world, the true Light, a divine Person, in John.
 Only there is this difference, that in John He is rejected from the outset; in Matthew He is presented to Jewish responsibility; in Mark He is presented in His ministry to the responsibility of men generally; in Luke He is presented as the Man amongst men in His compassions but in John it begins with “He was in the world, and the world was made by him, and the world knew him not.
-He came unto his own things [J Ç’4"], and his own people received him not.”
+He came unto his own things [J Ç’4"], and his own people received him not.”
 That gives the Gospel of John its peculiar character; from the very outset He is refused; but in all the other gospels He is presented to man’s responsibility in various aspects of His gracious mission here in this world.

 Now, beloved friends, you will observe how distinctly it comes out in the beginning of our chapter to-night.
 And I desire that you should take particular notice of the expression they use, the terms of their rejection, as I have a special object in my mind in speaking of it.
 They saw His wonder- working power, they were astonished at His doctrine and wisdom; this made itself felt and could not be denied; but you remember what they said, because it is given us here by the Holy Ghost, “Is not this the carpenter, the son of Mary, the brother of James and Joses?”
 Now that one scripture is the only scripture I know of where you find that word at all; it is not in any other gospel; you will find “the carpenter’s son,” but nowhere else will you find this expression, “Is not this the carpenter?“ Now it is well for us to bear in mind how that this was a jeer and a taunt of His despisers and rejectors, and I can have no hesitation in asserting my conviction that I believe it is going too far to attach to that taunt which these unbelieving Jews flung at Him in the enmity and hatred of their heart, any divine intimation that He ever really was a carpenter.
 It was clearly their taunt; it was what they said; and therefore is recorded as such.
 I would say for myself that I feel increasingly in all that relates to our adorable Lord and Master, whether in His glory, or in the vail of His manhood, through which it shone, we do well to tread softly, with unshodden foot and reverent approach; let us never forget what has been so blessedly and touchingly thus expressed